Smart Password Manager In-Kind Grant

 BENEFITS OF THE SMART PASSWORD MANAGER IN-KIND GRANT

-The solution helps to deliver uninterrupted access to essential applications without the dependency on the IT helpdesk.
-It not only gives students instant access to their accounts through smart password reset but also frees the IT helpdesk thereby delivering considerable IT cost savings.
+Deliver uninterrupted access to essential applications without the dependency on the IT helpdesk, campuses automate password resets.
+It not only gives students instant access to their accounts through Smart Password Manager reset but also frees the IT helpdesk thereby delivering considerable IT cost savings.

 WHO CAN APPLY & WHAT IS THE QUALIFICATION CRITERIA?

 - Accredited Higher Education institutions and K-12 Schools are eligible to apply.

 - Institutions are eligible to apply for multiple grants.
 Separate applications are required for each grant pursued.

 - A “Letter of Intent” may be required from executive leadership (i.e. President/CFO/Provost) of your institution.

 *Please note: If your institution has previously received a grant award for other Campus Consortium grants, your campus is still eligible to apply for this grant.